 The advanced search accepts a data range and additional variables like the assistant and primary examiner or foreign references.

 Expert Search combines abbreviations with wildcards and special searches allowing advanced and complex queries.
 Bulk Search finally allows to search for multiple patents at once by using a comma delimited list of patent numbers.

-One area where Patents.com fails is information about their database and source of information.
+One area where Patents.com fails is information that reveals the source or sources the company uses to fill the database.
 Are they as reliable as the official sources?
 How often are their patents updated, do they always publish the latest right away?
 Questions that only a patent attorney could answer.

 The patent search engines enable you to research a topic of interest, either because you want to initially check if your idea has not been patented before, or if you are interested into a topic and want to learn more about it.